- Receive training from a management professional with 30+ years of experience.

 - Management of accounts receivable (A/R), inventory, and accounts payable (A/P)

 Cash management refers to the firm’s use of current assets and current liabilities.
 In Module Two, you will learn cash management is important as it impacts a firm’s liquidity, efficiency, and overall health.
-This module discusses several key metrics that provide treasury professionals with the tools needed to assess the effectiveness of cash management practices.
+This module discusses several key metrics that provide treasury professionals with the tools needed to assess cash management practices’ effectiveness.

 The cash metrics described in this module allow the user to determine the: